 |Loan-to-Value Ratio||Up to 100%||Up to 80%|

-VA cash-out refinance loans’ loan-to-value ratios (the loan amount as a percentage of home value) are unusually lenient and give you lots of freedom as a borrower.
+VA cash-out refinance loans’ loan-to-value ratios are unusually lenient and give you lots of freedom as a borrower.
 As an example, if you still owe $100,000 on a $150,000 mortgage and your house is worth $200,000, your cash-out refinance loan can be as large as $200,000.
 Of that total, $100,000 is available to cash out and do with as you see fit.

-Also known as a VA streamline refinance loan, an interest rate reduction refinance loan allows you to refinance an existing VA loan and secure a lower interest rate without going through the VA loan application process a second time.
+Also known as the VA Streamline Refinance Loan, an IRRRL allows you to refinance an existing VA loan and secure a lower interest rate without going through the VA loan application process a second time.

-Unlike cash-out refinance loans, you can’t use these streamlined loans to tap your home equity for cash with the exception of a $6,000 allowance for energy-efficient home improvement projects.
-You don’t need to get a credit check or go through extensive financial risk assessments, but you do need to prove you live in the home you’re borrowing against.
+Unlike cash-out refinance loans, IRRRLs can’t be used to tap your home equity for cash, with the exception of a $6,000 allowance for energy-efficient home improvement projects.
+You don’t need to get a credit check or go through extensive mortgage underwriting, but you do need to prove you live in the home you’re borrowing against.

-This is a newer, less common type of VA loan designed specifically for Native American service members and veterans who are members of a participating tribe, meet creditworthiness standards, and plan to live in the home.
+This is a newer, less common type of VA loan designed specifically for Native American service members and veterans who meet certain additional criteria.

-Unlike VA purchase and refinance loans, these are direct loans.
-The VA acts as the lender, not a bank.
+Unlike VA purchase and refinance loans, NADLs are direct loans.
+The VA acts both as the lender and servicer.

-These direct loans are always fixed-rate, 30-year loans.
-They must be used to buy, build, or renovate homes on Federal Trust Land (reservation land) or refinance and reduce the interest rate on existing Native American direct loans.
+NADLs are always fixed-rate, 30-year loans.
+They must be used to buy, build, or renovate homes on Federal Trust Land (reservation land), or to refinance and reduce the interest rate on existing NADLs.